 I have found that telling my children that Jesus is with them in their daily lives at school, while they are sleeping, while they are playing with their friends, or simply while they are watching a show is comforting in times of fear and distress, and convicting in times of repentance.
 The Spirit does the work in our lives and in our children’s lives, and more often than we think, their hearts are extremely tender to His voice.
 Encourage your children to speak to Jesus (without you being the mediator) because He listens.

 When I was having the conversation earlier with my daughter, my husband overheard it and later on commented on my directness with Maitê.
-I have found that speaking to our children about Jesus and speaking to Jesus as if He is in fleshly person in our house helps them and us live our lives with an awareness of His presence, His doing, and His love for us.
+I have found that speaking to our children about Jesus and speaking to Jesus as if He is in fleshly person in our house helps them and us live our lives with an awareness of His presence and His love for us.